Climate Change and the Indian River Lagoon

 Climate change also presents opportunities that can pay off in multiple sectors.

 We can make a difference.
 The links below have examples of how to get involved at local, state, and national levels.
-The 160 mile Indian River Lagoon includes diverse resources and human communities, and is a model for understanding and adapting in other subtropical and warm temperate coastal systems of North America and beyond.
+The Indian River Lagoon includes diverse resources and human communities, and is a model for climate change impacts and adaptation in other subtropical and warm temperate coastal systems.

 OUR COASTAL WATERS Need You